Flucelvax Quadrivalent Vaccine (QIVc) Description

 October 29, 2020 - Seqirus presented absolute efficacy data on the company's cell-based quadrivalent influenza vaccine (QIVc) from a randomized controlled trial, which met its primary endpoint in children and adolescents between ≥2 to <18 years of age over three influenza seasons.

-September 16, 2020 - Seqirus announced real-world evidence on its cell-based quadrivalent influenza vaccine (QIVc) in the peer-reviewed medical journal Vaccine.
+September 16, 2020 - Seqirus announced real-world evidence on its cell-based quadrivalent influenza vaccine (QIVc) in Vaccine's peer-reviewed medical journal.
 Study results indicate that QIVc was more effective than the standard, egg-based quadrivalent vaccine (QIVe-SD) in preventing influenza-related hospitalizations/ER visits, all-cause hospitalizations, and hospitalizations/ER visits related to serious respiratory events.